wp-plugins/spotted-koi-wordpress-mu-all-blogs-post-count/readme.txt

 == Description ==

-Outputs the total number of posts across all WordPress Mu blogs.
+Outputs the total number of posts across all WordPress Mu blogs in a dashboard widget.

+It will now also allow you to put the number of posts live on your site, all you have to do is insert the tag [sk_post_count] into the content of your post!

 A few notes about the sections above: